ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 High level results
 ------------------

-TODO: Come up with our own zone type descriptions, possibly aggregating as well. <br> TODO: Add "n" to a bunch of graphs. <br> TODO: Percentage of turkers who completed the HIT (maybe?).

 ### Ground truth label counts

 Below is a table showing number of ground truth labels by user group and by label type.